-This article was produced and published by Racia Yoong and Vinnie Chua from Global Initiatives.
+This is an original article by Vinnie Chua and Racia Yoong from Global Initiatives.

 “If we have to turn to resilience as a last resort, that means we haven’t done enough to adapt or prevent it from the beginning.”